-&lt;sup>42 2015 SEIS at page 3-76, 286.
+41 2015 SEIS at page 3-76, 286.

-&lt;sup>43 2015 Record of Decision at 26.
+42 2015 Record of Decision at 26.

-NAVFAC failed to prepare a PA Memo for each "individual project" when it commingled eight (8) individual project proposals into one PA Memo.
+NAVFAC failed to prepare a PA Memo for each "individual project" when it commingled 11 individual project proposals into one PA Memo.
 On December 9, 2014, NAVFAC released a PA Memo on J-001B U&SI.
 The 2014 PA Memo assessed potential effects to historic properties resulting from construction activity and "design studies to support future vertical construction within the bounds of the J-001B APE[.]"
 The PA Memo placed an emphasis that additional PA Memos will be initiated for future "individual projects."
 Specifically, the 2014 PA Memo provided that "consultation for future individual . . . projects will be initiated once Congress has approved funding for each project[.]"

-The 2014 PA Memo for J-001B U&SI noted that the future individual projects still required individual PA Memos, regardless of the fact that Project J-001B U&SI would support future individual projects.
+The 2014 PA Memo for J-001B U&SI noted that the future individual projects still required individual PA Memos, regardless if J-001B U&SI would support such individual projects.
 Prior PA memos analyzing the historic properties within the J-001B U&SI project echoes NAVFAC's duty to prepare a PA Memo for each "individual project."
 The text of the NHPA, its implementing regulations, and the 2011 PA does not authorize NAVFAC to bypass its duty.

-Accordingly, PLSR raises concerns that NAVFAC's potential final determination to authorize activities associated with the eight individual projects subject to the PA Memo will not be in accordance with the NHPA, its implementing regulations, or the 2011 PA.
-Thus, PLSR raises concerns that the PA Memo associated with the eight P projects is neither valid nor authorized by the NHPA, its implementing regulations, and 2011 PA.
+Accordingly, PLSR raises concerns that NAVFAC's potential final determination to authorize activities associated with the eleven projects are not in accordance with the NHPA, its implementing regulations, or the 2011 PA.
+Thus, PLSR raises concerns that the PA Memo associated with the eleven J projects is neither valid nor authorized by the NHPA, its implementing regulations, and 2011 PA.